Dre Campbell Farm

 Spotted lanternflies feed on the sap of many plants and crops, including fruit trees, vegetables, flowers, and hardwoods.

 Additionally, they leave behind a trail of honeydew, which can attract even more pests.
-Besides, the sticky liquid can stain areas of the house if the pests have spread indoors.
+The sticky liquid can also cause staining.

 In some areas, spotted lanternflies are controlled organically to a degree by natural predators like birds that eat them.
 Other organic control methods are also becoming popular today.